nusenu/tor-relay-well-known-uri-spec/README.md

 This resource identifier is used for the the verification of [Tor](https://www.torproject.org/) relay contact information (more specifically the [operatorurl](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#operatorurl)).
-It can also be used for autodiscovery of Tor relays run by a given entity.
+It can also be used for autodiscovery of Tor relays run by a given entity, if the entity domain is known.
 It solves the issue that Tor relay contact information is an unidirectional and unverified claim by nature.
 This well-known URI aims to allow the verification of the unidirectional claim.
 It aims to reduce the risk of impersonation attacks, where a Tor relay claims to be operated by a certain entity, but actually isn't.